 Overview In this experience, students read some actual quotations from astronauts in space and try to explain why they all begin with “Houston.”
 Then they learn why the Johnson Space Center is located in Houston and they watch a video to learn about the JSC.
 Then they use a brochure published by the JSC to analyze how it contributes to Texas.
 Finally they examine everyday items that were originally invented for the space program.
 If you have access to leveled readers about space exploration, assign them to the students in parallel to this experience.
 Estimated duration: 40-50 minutes Vocabulary words: Objectives

-The National Aeronautics and Space Administration (NASA) was established in 1958 to lead the U.S. space program.
-In 1961, Houston was chosen as the location for the Manned Spacecraft Center, which is now called the Johnson Space Center (JSC).
-In this lesson, you will learn about the important role of Texas in the history of space flight.
+NASA (The National Aeronautics and Space Administration) began in 1958 to lead the United States space program.
+In 1961, Houston was chosen as the home of a new space center.
+At first, it was called the Manned Spacecraft Center.
+Today, it is called Johnson Space Center.
+In this lesson, you will learn how Texas played an important role in the history of spaceflight.

 Objectives